nathamanath/ajax.js/README.md

 ### TODO:

-* Add method to parse form object to params.
+* Add method to parse form object to params... could allow args.data to be form object?
-* Should callback params be passed a normalized request object? - test in ie 9
 * Allow for file uploads in moddern browsers.
-* `args.data` should optionaly take `FormData` instance
 * multipart/form-data
+* Should callback params be passed a normalized request object? - test in ie 9